 Important mechanical properties:

-To be able to evaluate the mechanical properties of metals one should first know that four of many mechanical properties of a metal are important for rudder stocks:
+To be able to evaluate the mechanical properties of metals one should first know that three of many mechanical properties of a metal are important for rudder stocks:

 0.2% proof stress: As soon as forces are applied to a metal